pnykamp/imgSpinner/README.md

 Currently it is feature poor, just enough to play my old qtvr object content, but I intend to continue to develop it as time allows.
 I also welcome contribution from others.

-I have included a working example in the codebase (example.html).
+I have included a working example with images in the codebase (example.html).

 ### Usage

-Firt import the imgSpinner js and css files.
+First import the imgSpinner js and css files.

  	<script type="text/javascript" src="imgSpinner/ImgSpinner.js"></script>
 	<link rel="stylesheet" type="text/css" href="imgSpinner/ImgSpinner.css">